Last updated: Jan-22-2023

 The information on the rest of this page relates to the fixed folder mode.

-- If you have a Master admin role, you can check which folder mode your account uses in the Media Library Preferences page.
-If your account uses dynamic folder mode, there's an indicator at the top of the page:
+- If you have a Master admin role, you can check which folder mode your product environment uses in the Media Library Preferences page.
+If your product environment uses dynamic folder mode, there's an indicator at the top of the page:

-- If you are not yet using dynamic folder mode, your account administrator can request to migrate your account or any sub-account to the new dynamic folder mode.
+- If you are not yet using dynamic folder mode, your DAM administrator can request to migrate your product environment to the new dynamic folder mode.

 For all details on this new mode, see Dynamic folders.